 Under the direction of the Culinary Manager, the Assistant Culinary Manager (ACM) is responsible for providing operational oversight support to the operations production team in the assigned dining facility.
+The ACM will assist the Culinary Manager in the planning and execution of all events on and offsite.
 Provides support in planning and organizing the day-to-day activities.
 Provides direction to staff regarding culinary work, customer service and maintenance functions in a retail or residential dining facility.
-Assists in the planning, development, preparation and management of the unit's budget.
+Assists in the planning, development, preparation and management of the unit's budget and attends the appropriate budget meetings.
 The ACM will assist the Culinary Manager in coordinating assigned personnel, student staff, procurement, production, product transport, recipe compliance and documentation, food cost controls, and safety and sanitation for the culinary operations.
 Responsible for the daily supervision of career, limited and student staff.
 Participates in hiring, training, performance management, initiating disciplinary actions, and resolving complaints.
 Implements various creative methods to merchandise food products developed by the Culinary Manager.
 The ACM models excellent leadership skills and creates a welcoming environment for staff, students and customers.
 Serves as the team leader in the absence of the General Manager and/or Culinary Manager, assisting with the planning and development of assigned areas and operations.
-Due to the needs of the operation, this position will work a varied schedule (A.M., P.M., weekend shifts, and/or 10-hour shifts).
+Attends all pertinent meetings related to event planning, staff meetings, etc. Due to the needs of the operation, this position will work a varied schedule (A.M., P.M., weekend shifts, and/or 10-hour shifts).

 Working skills to provide effective interpersonal and work supervision guidance to other personnel and work effectively with partners on joint projects.

 Working knowledge with Microsoft Office programs (Word, Excel, Outlook, PowerPoint).